2027 FIBA Basketball World Cup qualification (Asia): Entrants

-The 16 teams that qualified for the 2025 FIBA Asia Cup will participate in the first round of the 2027 FIBA Basketball World Cup Asian qualifiers.
-Qatar, the host of the 2027 FIBA Basketball World Cup, will also participate in the qualifiers, despite being automatically qualified for the tournament.
+The 16 teams that qualified for the 2025 FIBA Asia Cup participated in the first round of the 2027 FIBA Basketball World Cup Asian qualifiers.
+Qatar, the host of the 2027 FIBA Basketball World Cup, also participated in the qualifiers, despite being automatically qualified for the tournament.

 Qualifiers

 Draw

 The draw was held on 13 May 2025.
 Qatar will advance to the second round, regardless of their placement.

 Seeding

 The seeding was announced on 9 May 2025.